The McKay--Navarro conjecture for the prime 2: Odd-degree characters and rationality

-We remark that \prettyref{cor:Doddcharsrational} already shows that the McKay--Navarro conjecture holds for the groups of type $\type{D}_n$, complementing \cite[Theorem B]{SF22}, since a Sylow $2$-subgroup $P$ of $G$ is self-normalizing in this case and satisfies $P/[P,P]$ is elementary abelian.
+We remark that \prettyref{cor:Doddcharsrational} already shows that the McKay--Navarro conjecture holds for the groups of type $\type{D}_n$, complementing \cite[Theorem B]{SF22}, since a Sylow $2$-subgroup $P$ of $G$ is self-normalizing in this case by the main results of \cite{Kon05} and satisfies $P/[P,P]$ is elementary abelian by \cite[Theorem A]{NT16} combined with Corollary \ref{cor:Doddcharsrational}.